devyanshhmittal/Sign-Language-Detection/README.md

 7. **Flask**: Web framework to develop the application.
 8. **Flask-SocketIO**: Adds low-latency bi-directional communication between clients and the server to Flask applications.

-Made with Love:- Devyansh Mittal
+Made with Love:- Devyansh Mittal, Anshika Sharma